pieroproietti/penguins-eggs-book/chapter-5.md

 be as straightforward as using the distribution-specific package managers like `apt`, pacman or pamac.

-## Method 8: Installing Eggs from npm source
+## Method 8: Using penguins-eggs from npm source

 Using penguins-eggs from the source code can indeed provide benefits such as easier debugging and the ability to review the code running on